 At the date of issue, the fair value of the liability component is estimated using the prevailing market interest rate for similar non-convertible instruments.
-This amount is recorded as a liability on an amortised cost basis using the effective interest method until extinguished upon conversion or at the instrument's maturity date.
+This amount is recorded as a forming part of the Financial Statements for the year ended 31 March 2021 liability on an amortised cost basis using the effective interest method until extinguished upon conversion or at the instrument's maturity date.
 Interest related to the financial liability is recognised in profit or loss (unless it qualifies for inclusion in the cost of an asset).

 Conversion option classified as equity is determined by deducting the amount of the liability component from the fair value of the compound instrument as a whole.
 This is recognised and included in equity, net of income tax effects, and is not subsequently remeasured.
 In addition, the conversion option classified as equity will remain in equity until the conversion option is exercised, in which case, the balance recognised in equity will be transferred to [share premium/other equity [describe]].
-Where the conversion option remains unexercised at the maturity date of the convertible instrument, the balance recognised in equity will be transferred to [retained profits/other equity [describe]].
+Where the conversion option remains unexercised at the maturity date of the convertible instrument, the balance recognised in equity will be transferred to [retained profits/other equity.
 No gain or loss is recognised in profit or loss upon conversion or expiration of the conversion option.